tom-power/right-shift-vi-like-autokey/README.md

 ```

-you should be able see them in the autokey -> "Show main window"
+you should be able see them in `autokey -> Show main window`